-(Section 202), and \$15 million under the heading Housing for Persons with Disabilities (Section 811) to "prevent, prepare for, and respond to coronavirus, including to provide additional funds to maintain normal operations and take other necessary actions during the period that the program is impacted by coronavirus."
+The CARES Act provides \$1 billion under the heading Project-Based Rental Assistance (PBRA) for Section 8 properties, \$50 million under the heading Housing for the Elderly (Section 202), and \$15 million under the heading Housing for Persons with Disabilities (Section 811) to "prevent, prepare for, and respond to coronavirus, including to provide additional funds to maintain normal operations and take other necessary actions during the period that the program is impacted by coronavirus."

-A majority of CARES Act funding for Section 8 PBRA, and lesser proportions of Section 202 and Section 811 CARES Act funding, is being utilized to maintain normal operations since amounts due to owners under the terms of current rental assistance agreements are expected to increase and may continue at an elevated level throughout 2020.
+A majority of CARES Act funding for Section 8 PBRA, and lesser proportions of Section 202 and Section 811 CARES Act funding, is being utilized to maintain normal operations since amounts due to owners under the terms of current rental assistance agreements have increased and may continue at an elevated level in 2021.
 CARES Act funds allocated to Section 8, Section 202, and Section 811 rental assistance contracts in the months of May and June 2020 provided an infusion of rental subsidy funds that, together with amounts appropriated under the fiscal year 2020 Appropriations Act, help offset decreased tenant rent payments resulting from reduced tenant incomes and allow continued funding for routine annual contract rent increases.
 Consistent with current practice, those funds will also accommodate any increases in vacancy loss claims that may occur due to COVID-19 related delays in moving in new tenants.
 Access to the CARES Act funding discussed above will occur through standard tenant recertification, monthly Tenant Rental Assistance Certification System (TRACS) vouchering, and rent adjustment processes.